codethesaurus/docs/docs/index.md

 ## How can I help?

 We're still in the early stages, but some options include:
-* Look through the repo for issues or bugs
+* Look through the [repo](https://github.com/codethesaurus/) for [issues or bugs](https://github.com/codethesaurus/codethesaur.us/issues)
-* Add to the meta files to build up information about languages you know
+* Add to the [meta language files](https://github.com/codethesaurus/codethesaur.us/tree/main/web/thesauruses) to build up information about languages you know
 * Help think through the future of what Code Thesaurus could be
-* Find more developers of any experience level and background to help contribute!
+* Find more developers of any experience level and background to help [contribute](https://github.com/codethesaurus/codethesaur.us/blob/main/CONTRIBUTING.md)!